Sourav-121/SR-121/README.md

 ### 🧠 Algorithm Philosophy:
 SR is a custom-designed symmetric cryptographic algorithm developed to encrypt and decrypt messages composed of letters and digits.
 It is designed for secure handling of variable-length input.

+---

+## ✨ Core Functionalities:

+- **Symmetric Encryption**
+  Uses the same transformation logic for both encryption and decryption, ensuring perfect reversibility without complex key exchanges.

+- **Letter & Digit Support**
+  Fully supports alphanumeric characters, including uppercase/lowercase letters (`A–Z`, `a–z`) and numerical digits (`0–9`).

+- **Flexible Input Size**
+  Capable of encrypting and decrypting strings of any length, from single characters to full sentences or codes.

+- **Custom Logic**
+  Built on original algorithmic principles designed by the author, ideal for educational, experimental, and lightweight cryptographic applications.